 Efficacy of Xatral XL has not been demonstrated in children aged 2 to 16 years (see section 5.1).
 Therefore Xatral XL is not indicated for use in the paediatric population.

 • Hypersensitivity to the active substance or to any of the excipients (see Section 6.1 List of excipients);

 As with all alpha-1-blockers in some subjects, in particular patients receiving antihypertensive medications or nitrates, postural hypotension with or without symptoms (dizziness, fatigue, sweating) may develop within a few hours following administration.
 In such cases, the patient should lie down until the symptoms have completely disappeared.

 These effects are transient, occur at the beginning of treatment and do not usually prevent the continuation of treatment.
-Pronounced drop in blood pressure has been reported in post-marketing surveillance in patient with pre-existing risk factors (such as underlying cardiac diseases and/or concomitant treatment with anti-hypertensive medication).
+Pronounced drop in blood pressure has been reported in post-marketing surveillance in patient with pre-existing risk factors (such as underlying cardiac diseases and/or concomitant treatment with anti-hypertensive medication, see section 4.8).
+The risk of developing hypotension and related adverse reactions may be greater in elderly patients.
 The patient should be warned of the possible occurrence of such events.